cayetana-h/Moodify/README.md

-# Moodify
+# Project Name

 Add here a brief introduction of what the project does and offers to potential users.
+Include details about the problem(s)/objective(s) the project addresses.

 ## Model

 Add here a description of the model that perform the best, based on your evaluation.

-## Training
+## Training and tuning

-Add here a description of the dataset and how to train the model.
+Add here a description of the dataset and how to train and tune that model.

 ## Inference